 Many Glacier is also a destination where one can travel by car, foot, boat, or horseback.
 But, visitors should know that the access road into the valley is rough, and potholes abound.
 Low-clearance vehicles should use extra caution, and parking is very limited.
 In fact, on extremely busy days, access to the valley will be restricted until parking becomes available.
 Visitors might want to shuttle to the destination.
 Upon arrival, Many Glacier is a hikers’ paradise with trails radiating in all directions, including two of the most popular hikes in the park, the Grinnell Glacier Trail and the Iceberg Lake trail.
 Springtime brings bighorn sheep close to the road, and late summer is the best time to see grizzly and black bears feasting on huckleberries on the slopes above the Swiftcurrent Motor Inn.

 North Fork – This area in the northwest corner of Glacier National Park can only be reached by private vehicles on unpaved roads.
 Those who travel the rough dirt roads are rewarded with a living laboratory of forest succession in recently burned areas, views of Bowman and Kintla Lakes, homesteading sites, and chances to see and hear rare park wildlife.
 With limited amenities, the North Fork invites a self-reliant visitor.
 The only services in this area are available outside of the park in the community of Polebridge, and cell phone signals are nonexistent.
-Vehicles over 21’ and/or trailers are not permitted on any roads in the North Fork.
+Vehicles over 21’ and/or trailers are prohibited on any North Fork roads.
 Facilities include four campgrounds, picnic areas, drinking water, and restrooms.

 St. Mary Valley – Located adjacent to the St. Mary Entrance Station on Going-to-the-Sun Road, near the town of St. Mary, this is the eastern gateway to Glacier National Park.
 Here, the prairies, mountains, and forests all converge to create a diverse and rich habitat for plants and animals.
 A drive along St. Mary Lake, which spans almost ten miles, provides some of the most incredible vistas available in the park.
 Bordering the Blackfeet Reservation, Native American history and culture are strong in the St. Mary Valley.
 Blackfeet, Salish, and Kootenai tribal members participate in the park’s Native American Speaks programs.
 These programs feature award-winning performing artists, local drummers, and dancers at the St. Mary Visitor Center.
 Facilities and services include two campgrounds, ranger-led activities, hiking, picnic areas, restrooms, and a shuttle service.